hilch/brsnmp/README.md

 But in most cases a simple text should be sufficient.

 ```--filter=targetTypeDescription.+X20CP\d{4}```

-set filter to all X20-CPUs (regular expression)
+sets filter to all X20-CPUs *(regular expression)*

 ```--filter=arVersion.+I.4\.34```

-set filter to AR-Version I4.3.4  (regular expression)
+sets filter to AR-Version I4.3.4  *(regular expression)*

 ```--filter=macAddress.+00-60-65-3a-39-10```

-set filter to given MAC address (regular expression)
+sets filter to given MAC address *(regular expression)*

 ```--filter=X20CP3585```

-set filter for X20CP3585. (simple filter, no regex.
-'X20CP3585' must not have be used as hostname in this case)
+sets filter for X20CP3585. *(simple filter, no regex.
+'X20CP3585' must not have be used as hostname in this case)*

 ### `--list`